IELTS Model Essay Score 9 for Direct Questions

 Another oldie which is still great today and reviews the paragraphing for writing task 1.

-Now it’s time to review model answer for writing task 1 and see what the paragraph looks like.
+Now review model answers for writing task 1 to see what the paragraphs looks like.
 See links below:

 RECOMMENDED FOR YOU